9431 Alderbury St, Cypress, CA 90630

 Types of Holistic Medicine Used in Rehab

-- Yoga: a physical activity that combines exercise and meditation, therefore aiding the mind and the body.
+A physical activity that combines exercise and meditation, therefore aiding the mind and the body.
 Yoga and mindfulness reduce stress and negative emotions, and this practice can drive forward a sense of self-control and self-awareness.

-- Mindfulness Meditation: a practice that works with mindfulness and focuses on promoting mental clarity and stability.
+A practice that works with mindfulness and focuses on promoting mental clarity and stability.
 Mindfulness is meant to make one more aware of the cravings that could cause a relapse.

-- Acupuncture: a practice that uses needles to stimulate different parts of the body.
+A practice that uses needles to stimulate different parts of the body.
 Acupuncture can be helpful to heroin or opioid addicts.

 How Effective is Holistic Medicine in Rehab?

 For centuries, holistic healing and therapies have treated illnesses including addiction.
-According to Psychology Today, "When addressing an addiction, all holistic techniques begin with the same basic philosophy: people develop addictions to correct an "imbalance" within them.\" 6 The goal of holistic treatment is to restore the body\'s natural state naturally.
+According to Psychology Today, “When addressing an addiction, all holistic techniques begin with the same basic philosophy: people develop addictions to correct an ‘imbalance’ within them.”
+The goal of holistic treatment is to restore the body’s natural state naturally.

 Holistic Therapy Facts